tracytray1/avatarbook/README.md

 Avatarbook - React User Directory
 =================================

-**Avatarbook** is a modern React application that displays a directory of users with their avatar images, names, emails, and university information.
+**Avatarbook** is a  React application that displays a directory of users with their avatar images, names, emails, and university name.
 Users can search through the directory in real-time to find specific people.

 ✨ Features
 ----------